codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 ..........................
 Below is an example Python file that can be loaded by a bootstrap script.

-**Note:** The only code you need to modify is near the bottom.
+..
+Note:: The only code you need to modify is near the bottom.
 The other functions are helpers and can be used for any test in any assignment.

 .. code:: python